euberdeveloper/coin-collector/README.md

 ## How it was made
 This app was make with `Electron`. `Typescript` was used as main script language, both for main and render processes.
 There is a loading splash window made with only html and css.
 The main app is made with `Angular`, with the support of `Angular Material` and `Angular Flexbox` for the layout and `DexieDB` (lib for `IndexedDb`) for the database.
 Other node modules were used to make the part wich works on the system.

+## How to install it
+For `Windows`, a `.exe` installer is available in the [releases](https://github.com/euberdeveloper/coin-collector/releases) section of this GitHub project.
+Download and execute it to install the application.
+Updates are downloaded automatically and are installed when the app is opened.
+You can then uninstall it whenever you want in the Windows Control Panel.
+The app was not firmed and could be mistaken as a virus.

-## How to run it
+## How to build it from code
-If you want to run the project on windows:
+If you want to build the project on windows:
 * install `nodejs`
 * download and unzip this repository
 * open the `coin-collector` folder with the command line